Junior-idrice/finalcsw/README.md

-<h2>NoteBook App📖</h2>
+<h2>📖NoteBook App📖</h2>

-<p>This NoteBook App is a modern web-based note-taking application built with React for the frontend and Django + Django REST Framework for the backend.
+<p>This NoteBook App is a modern web-based notebook-taking application built using React for the frontend and Django + Django REST Framework for the backend.
 It provides users a seamless and responsive interface to create, view, search, and filter notes based on different categories.
 The application is fully responsive and optimized for both desktop and mobile devices.<p>
 <hr>
 <h2>Features❄️</h2>
-<i>This web application includes the following features:</i>
+<i>🗨️This web application includes the following features:✨</i>
 <ul>
 <li>User Authentication: Secure signup, login, and logout functionality using JWT tokens.
 Users can create accounts and access their notes across devices.
 </li>